Kwak (surname): Overview

 In a study by the National Institute of the Korean Language based on 2007 application data for South Korean passports, it was found that 75.4% of people with this family name spelled it in Latin letters as Kwak in their passports, while 14.4% spelled it in Revised Romanization as Gwak, and 5% spelled it Kwag.
-Rarer alternative spellings (the remaining 5.2%) included Kwack, Gak, Guak, Kwack, Gwag, Kag, Kawk, Koag, Koak, Kweak, and Kwug.
+Rarer alternative spellings (the remaining 5.2%) included Kwack, Gak, Guak, Kwac, Gwag, Kag, Kawk, Koag, Koak, Kweak, and Kwug.